darul75/personal-blog/posts/2015/2015-06-23_React-example.md

 To illustrate the problems React Router is going to solve for you, let’s build a small application without it.
+To illustrate the problems React Router is going to solve for you, let’s build a small application without it.

 Without React Router